folio-org/docs/content/en/docs/Settings/Settings_calendar/settings_calendar.md

 Over time, institutions may end up with a large number of historical calendars, and want to remove them to improve usability and performance.
 This can be done through the **Purge old calendars** function.

 1. Go to **All calendars**.
 2. Select **Actions \> Purge old calendars**.
-A modal will appear.
+A dialog will appear.
 3. From **Purge calendars that ended...**, choose a date option from the drop down.
 4. From **And were**, you can choose whether to include calendars that were assigned to service points or calendars that were not assigned to service points.

-The modal will show a preview of the calendars that will be deleted.
+The dialog will show a preview of the calendars that will be deleted.
 Click **Delete** to remove them.